 It’s also essential to recognize that a tax treaty has its limitations.
 For employees in the US, high-risk activities that could make an income tax treaty inapplicable include maintaining or regularly working from the same US workspace, even if it’s the office of another company, and negotiating, concluding, signing or closing contracts in the US.

-Remote working, SALT and Payroll and Employment Taxes
+Remote working, Payroll and Employment Taxes

 State and Local Tax (SALT) is also important to consider.
 Your employee presence may impact nexus between two states, both for corporate income taxes and for sales and use taxes.
 You will also need to consider local business license obligations, taxes that change based on where work is performed, and even property tax obligations if your employees are working out of state on company owned devices or equipment, for example.